 Peer-to-peer recognition offers organizations the best way to achieve this objective.

-Hence, apart from enhancing the level of trust and camaraderie among employees, it makes the process of employee recognition truly transparent and fair.
+Hence, apart from enhancing trust and camaraderie among employees, it makes employee recognition transparent and fair.

-In this method, the rights of acknowledging and rewarding the employees rests mostly with their managers and supervisors.
+In this method, acknowledging and rewarding the employees rests primarily with their managers and supervisors.

-The managers use various criteria to identify candidates worthy of being recognized.
-They then select the ones that outshine the others based on specific pre-defined parameters.
+The managers use various criteria to identify candidates worthy of recognition.
+They then select the ones who outshine the others based on specific pre-defined parameters.

 Despite being a traditional employee recognition policy, it is losing its sheen in modern organizations as a significant percentage of employees do not perceive it to be unbiased.

-However, many employees consider this method to be unreliable as they believe that the managers are not completely aware of their true competence and capabilities and have preconceived notions about them.
+However, many employees consider this method unreliable because they believe the managers are not entirely aware of their competence and capabilities and have preconceived notions about them.

 Managers who regularly recognize the performance of their employees can contribute towards improving engagement by roughly 60% as suggested by Turbocharging Employee Engagement: The Power of Recognition from Managers, as it helps to enhance employees’ well-being.